18 Jan 5 Link building ideas for your small business

 Beyond directories, make sure you check the websites of any professional, business or trade associations that you’re a member of.
 This would also include business networking groups that you attend.
 If you are a member of one of these, it can be very easy to get a link back to your business’ website.

-3. Get in touch with your suppliers
+3. Get in touch with your contacts

 One of the most straightforward ways of getting links back to your site is by leveraging your existing contacts.
-At the most basic level you can think about all the businesses that your friends and family run or are involved with.
-Some of these might be relevant to you.

 4. Write guest posts and articles for other websites